Tvalley71/dantherm/README.md

 - Home Assistant version **2025.1.0** or newer

-Currently only support for Modbus over TCP/IP.
+Only support for Modbus over TCP/IP.

 Known supported units: